 - product and application testing in Australia and Taiwan;

-- payment processing service providers located in Australia and the United States of America and dispute and chargeback service providers in The Netherlands;
+- payment processing service providers located in Australia and the United States of America and dispute and chargeback service providers in The Netherlands and the United Kingdom;

-- project collaboration with our counterparties and suppliers in Australia and the United States of America;
+- project collaboration with our counterparties and suppliers in Australia, Germany and the United States of America;

 We have entered into agreements with each of these entities which require compliance with the Privacy Act 1988 (C’th) and include provisions designed to give your personal information at least the same level of protection as we provide;

-for a Purpose to our members (which are banks and retailers and their aggregators), as necessary, to enable us to provide any of our products or services to you or answer enquiries and administer governance activities related to our rules.
+- for a Purpose to our members (which are banks, independent acquirers and retailers and their aggregator service providers), as necessary, to enable us to provide any of our products or services to you or answer enquiries and administer governance activities related to our rules.
 These entities are also bound by the Privacy Act 1988 (C’th) and have their own privacy policies, and will observe these when using your personal information;

 Trans-Border Data flow